yuiyuiui/ACFlowSensitivity.jl/docs/Report 8/report 8.md

+$\rm 0.~A~wrong~in~aaa~and~barycentric~method~in~ACFlow$
+I find that for original ACFlow when we put in some noisy, this method works so bad.
+With debug I find the min sigularity of the chosen submatrix of the original  Lowner matrix doesn't tend to be zero.
+It's impossible in theory.

+The I realize that the svd() function in LinearAlgebra will throw rows (or columns, according to the definition of svd) in $U$ and $V$ corresponding to zero singular values.
+So even if the submatrix is not row full rank, $V[:,{\rm end}]$ got form svd() isn't corresponding to the smallest (that is to say, zero) singular value.

+In fact, there is no need to do svd decomposition. we can just do Orthogonal decomposition on $Lsub'*Lsub$.
+I have done this with code and it worls well with adding noise.

 $\rm 1.~ How ~ACFlow ~~brc ~algorithm ~find~ poles ~with~ delts ~type ~spectral~ density$

 The way barycentric algorithm get poles and corresponding amplitudes is function poles!().